RenderKit/embree/README.md

     t_uv = (1-v)((1-u)*t0 + u*t1) + v*((1-u)*t3 + u*t2)

+The parametrization for all other face types where the number of vertices is not equal to 4, have a special parametrization where the n'th quadrilateral (that would be obtained by a single subdivision step) is encoded in the higher order bits of the UV coordinates and the local hit location inside this quadrilateral in the lower order bits.
+The following piece of code extracts the sub-patch ID i and UVs of this subpatch:

+    const unsigned l = floorf(4.0f*U);
+    const unsigned h = floorf(4.0f*V);
+    const unsigned i = 4*h+l;
+    const float u = 2.0f*fracf(4.0f*U);
+    const float v = 2.0f*fracf(4.0f*V);

-To smoothly interpolate texture coordinates over the subdivision surface we recommend using the `rtcInterpolate` function, which will apply the standard subdivision rules for interpolation.
+To smoothly interpolate texture coordinates over the subdivision surface we recommend using the `rtcInterpolate2` function, which will apply the standard subdivision rules for interpolation and automatically take care of the special UV encoding for non-quadrilaterals.

 Using the `rtcSetBoundaryMode` API call one can specify how corner vertices are handled.
 Specifying `RTC_BOUNDARY_NONE` ignores all